justchronn42-star/VI-PS-Veda-Innovations-Pharmaceutical-System-Portable-Version/README.md

 ## ❓ Troubleshooting

-**"JavaFX runtime components are missing" error**
-→ Make sure you're running `run.bat` / `run.sh`, **not** double-clicking `vips-pharma.jar` directly.
+**"javafx-sdk-26.0.1\lib not found" or "vips-pharma-fat.jar not found"** → One of the required folders/files has been moved or deleted.
+Re-extract the original distribution folder and try again, keeping everything together.

-**"java is not recognized" / "command not found"**
-→ Java isn't installed, or isn't on your system PATH.
+**"java is not recognized" / "command not found" (when using run.bat)** → Java isn't installed, or isn't on your system PATH.
 Install Java 17+ from https://adoptium.net/ and restart your computer.
+Alternatively, use `VI-PS.exe` instead, which doesn't require Java on PATH.

 **The app won't open / closes immediately**
-→ Open a terminal/command prompt in this folder and run the script manually (instead of double-clicking) to see the error message.
-Take a screenshot and send it to your IT support / developer.
+→ Try `run.bat` instead of the `.exe` (or vice versa) to see if you get an error message.
+You can also open a command prompt in this folder and run `run.bat` manually to see the full error text.

 **I forgot the admin password**
 → Contact your developer — the database will need to be reset or the password manually updated.

 **A PDF didn't open after printing**
 → Check the `reports/` folder — the PDF was still created, it just may not have opened automatically.
 Open it manually with any PDF reader.

+**The ₱ (peso sign) shows as a box or question mark in PDFs** → This shouldn't happen with the bundled fonts, but if it does, ensure the `target/` folder wasn't modified — the fat JAR includes the required Unicode font files.

 ---